AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

  2.10.
 Optionally, select an IAM Role if your currently logged in user does not have permission to create instances.

  2.11.
-We recommed you to enable stack termination protection during stack creation time to prevent accidental deletion, as shown below, then click `Next`
+We recommend you to enable stack termination protection during stack creation time to prevent accidental deletion, as shown below, then click `Next`

   |imageCFEnableTermProtection|